Nairn County F.C.: History

-Nairn County were reformed in 1914 and joined the Highland League in 1919.
+Nairn County were reformed in 1909 and joined the Highland League in 1919 after originally being accepted to participate in 1914.
 Their only league title was in the 1975–76 season, which they won after a play-off in extra time against Fraserburgh at Borough Briggs, Elgin.
 Recent success was achieved in the 2005–06 season, with an unexpected North of Scotland Cup win.
 Nairn County also won the North of Scotland Cup in 2012 by defeating Wick Academy 2–1.
 During Nairn's Scottish Cup run in 2012, Nairn defeated Preston Athletic and Clyde, whilst in the third round were trailing 3–0 at half time against Forfar Athletic and staged a remarkable comeback with the game ending 3–3.

 Striker Conor Gethins was awarded with the Highland League Player of the Year for the 2012–13 season.

-The club’s record appearance holder is Glenn Main who as of the end of the 2021-22 season had made 481 appearances.
+The club's record appearance holder is Glenn Main, who made 496 appearances.

-The club’s record goal scorer is Davy Johnston who scored 288 goals in his two spells with the club.
-This also included scoring a record 73 goals in the 1963-64 season.
+The club's record goal scorer is Davy Johnston who scored 286 goals in his two spells with the club.
+This also included scoring a record 73 goals in the 1963–64 season.